casdoor/casdoor-website/docs/provider/oauth/azureAD.md

 ### step3.
 Add redirect URIs

-Follow the example in the picture to add the redirect URIs for casdoor.
+Follow the example in the picture to add the redirect URIs for Casdoor.
 ![azuread_uri.png](/img/providers/OAuth/azuread_uri.png)

 ### step4.
 Grant admin consent